 Noted Crewe Works November 1974 - January 1975.

 (Highlights for this batch of locomotives including 25267 whilst allocated to Eastfield can be found on the 25261 page.)

-The 14.25 Birmingham – Paddington on July 16th 1975 was taken over by 25267 & 25269 following the failure of the rostered locomotive.
+On July 16th the 14.25 Birmingham – Paddington was taken over by 25267 & 25269 following the failure of the rostered locomotive.
 These machines then returned with the 17.40 to Birmingham, not the normal way the diagram worked but necessary due to the lack of crews at Paddington familiar with the Class 25’s.

-25267's last passenger working involved the 17.00 Nottingham - St Pancras, working forward from Leicester after 45111 had failed.
+25267's last passenger working involved the 17.00 Nottingham - St Pancras on September 1st, working forward from Leicester after 45111 had failed and been removed.